 A QUICK NOTE ABOUT COVID-19

 We paused our Nicaragua program at the start of the pandemic and are so excited to be back again (and have been here since Spring 2022)!
 So what’s life like in Nicaragua now?
 The center ILP volunteers teach at temporarily closed but has reopened.
 There are plenty of opportunities to travel around Nicaragua and nearby countries.
-In general, life is operating with some restrictions, such as mask requirements for some situations and locations, and Covid-19 testing requirements before entry.
+In general, life is operating with some restrictions, such as mask requirements for some situations and locations.
 Volunteers going to Nicaragua must have their Covid-19 vaccine.

 We are so happy to have volunteers in this location again!